ElenaD25/Netflix-Python-Project/README.md

  - Create a bar chart for the distribution of content types.
  - Plot a time series for the addition of content over the years
  - Create a pie chart to show the distribution of type content (movies vs TV Shows)
+ - Horizontal bar chart for the top 10 countries based on the number of titles they produced